Here are some FAQ about eyelash extensions…

 Here’s a little rundown on each type, the pros and cons, and who they are most suitable for, to help you choose your next set of lash extensions:

 Flat Lash/Ellipse eyelash extensions: These are a relatively new development, whereby the cross section of the extension is flatter or more oval in shape than traditional eyelash extensions.
 The benefit is that they provide a thicker, more made up look without any extra weight (each fibre appears wider, though does not actually weigh more than a regular extension).
 They also last quite well due to their shape.
 They are not really suited to very natural looks, and are better for those who like a glamourous, darker look.
+Flat just refers to the cross section of the lash fibre, not the curl.
+They come in all the same curl types as other lashes.

 Synthetic/Acrylic eyelash extensions: These are made from a polished synthetic material and are the firmest/sturdiest of all.
 In appearance, they are more obvious looking and harder than the mink or silk, and when applied quite thickly, very dramatic.
 They hold their curl extremely well due to their firmness, but due to this, don’t last as well on the natural lash.
 Some people don’t find them as ‘soft’ or ‘natural’ looking than silk or mink eyelash extensions, and the thickest type (normally 0.20mm in width) don’t have quite as good staying power as the silk and definitely not the faux mink or flat lashes.
 These lashes are often the type used party or weekend lashes, as they are cheap.
 Due to improvements in lash technology, we phased out this type of extension in 2015.